MotherNature/theladders-object-calisthenics/interactions.md

     + ATS jobs do not require a resume to apply to them.
     + JReq jobs require a resume to apply to them.
     + Jobseekers should be able to apply to different jobs with different resumes.
+    + Jobseekers can not apply to a job with someone else’s resume.